terminal-based-games/ouroboros/CONTRIBUTING.md

 3. Clone the repository to your local machine using `git clone`.
 4. Create a new branch for your fix or feature using `git checkout -b feature/branch-name-here`.
 5. Commit all your changes, pushing them to the remote repository using `git push origin feature/branch-name-here`.
-6. Once you're ready for a code review, open a Pull Request.
+6. Once you're ready for a code review, open a pull request.

 ### Pull request